dominiksalvet/asus-fan-control/CONTRIBUTING.md

 If you have any suggestions on development of the project, follow these steps:

-1. Take a look at [issues](https://gitlab.com/dominiksalvet/asus-fan-control/issues) of the project and **make sure that the same suggestion wasn't already reported**.
+1. Take a look at [issues](https://github.com/dominiksalvet/asus-fan-control/issues) of the project and **make sure that the same suggestion wasn't already reported**.
-2. If not, open a [new issue](https://gitlab.com/dominiksalvet/asus-fan-control/issues/new).
+2. If not, open a [new issue](https://github.com/dominiksalvet/asus-fan-control/issues/new).
 In the issue, **try to provide as much relevant information as possible**.

-## Merge requests
+## Pull requests

-**Except the merge requests with bug fixes**, every merge request must precede creating an issue as described in the [previous section](#suggestions) and also must be approved.
+**Except the pull requests with bug fixes**, every pull request must precede creating an issue as described in the [previous section](#suggestions) and also must be approved.
 Then, continue as described below:

 1. Fork this project.
 2. Create a new branch with descriptive name according to your changes.
 3. Note your changes to the [Unreleased](CHANGELOG.md#unreleased) section in the [*CHANGELOG.md*](CHANGELOG.md) file.
 4. Commit and push your changes to the branch.
-5. Submit a [new merge request](https://gitlab.com/dominiksalvet/asus-fan-control/merge_requests/new) with **clear description of the problem and it's solution**.
+5. Submit a [new pull request](https://github.com/dominiksalvet/asus-fan-control/pulls) with **clear description of the problem and it's solution**.
 Also include the relevant issue number if applicable.

 ---